jigartatva/node-api/README.md

     It starts all services in separated containers, a [Traefik](https://traefik.io/) reverse proxy.
 All nodes communicate via NATs transporter.

-4. Open the https://docker-ip (localhost if you are checking in local system)
+4. Open the http://docker-ip:3000/ (`http://localhost:3000/` if you are checking in local system)
 5. Scale up services

     `docker-compose scale hello=3`